scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 **The starving artist**: All achievement, no lifestyle (hence money), and generally unconcerned with money.

-I chose this to be the pure A career path since it's one of the few examples where heavily sacrificing lifestyle is not sure to lead to at least decent money.
+I chose this to be the pure A career path since it's one of the few examples where heavily sacrificing lifestyle is not sure to lead to decent money.

 <br>